Estimated reading time: 11 minutes

 FAQ: “What if crime is no longer on ‘crimes of violence’ list?”

-And one proposed change would Remove Drugs from Minnesota “Crimes of Violence” Law.
+And one proposed change would remove drug convictions from the Minnesota felony “Crimes of Violence” statute.
 That change would both dramatically reduce Minnesota’s prison population, and restore a large number of people with old convictions to full citizenship rights.
+Minnesota’s statute stripping civil rights to firearms for life, Minnesota Statutes § 624.712, subdivision 5, lists felony drug crimes as “violent,” to justify mass incarceration.
+But other Minnesota statutes defining “violent crime” do not include drug crimes as violent crimes.
+See for example, Minnesota Statutes § 611A.036, subdivision 7.
+More on this proposed reform:

 FAQ: What if the original conviction was not a felony?